Site icon DED9

 3. Bundler

-Bundler manages Ruby project dependencies, ensuring that the correct versions of gems are used, which helps maintain consistency across different environments.
+Bundler manages Ruby project dependencies, ensuring that the correct versions of gems are used, helping maintain consistency across environments.

 4. RubyGems